smithblack-0/WorkflowForge/docs/UserGuide/Overview.md

 Flow control was judged to be much easier to program when you separate what you need to do with how to say it.
 As such, SFCS invokes from a parsed UDPL specification in terms of the sequences to perform various actions.
 The core idea is defining a 'program' which, using context managers, can add on natural additional parts to your flow control in a very pythonic manner.
 Under the hood, you are building a control flow graph that is later lowered.

-**Model-Commanded Flow Control**: Unlike traditional programming, the language model decides when to branch or loop by emitting control tokens.
-Your UDPL prompts must instruct the model when to emit these tokens.
+**Model-Commanded Flow Control**: Unlike traditional programming, the language model decides when to branch or loop by emitting control patterns.
+Your UDPL prompts must instruct the model when to emit these patterns.

 **Context-Based Building**: Flow control uses Python context managers (`with program.loop()`) that create scopes for building workflow graphs.